-NAME POSITION FUNCTION MACHINE STATE MEANING EXAM EX NEXT UP EXAMINE HALTED Loads PC with the logical address contained in data switches 1-15.
+NAME POSITION FUNCTION MACHINE STATE MEANING EXAM/ EX NEXT UP EXAMINE HALTED Loads PC with the logical address contained in data switches 1-15.
 Displays contents of that location in data lights, and displays address of that location in address lights.
 RUNNING Displays contents of memory at location addressed by data switches.
-The Address Compare switch must be set to Monitor or Stop on Store for the display to remain long enough to be read.
+The Operation switch must be set to Monitor or Stop on Store for the display to remain long enough to be read.
 A running examine will not change the PC.
-DOWN EXAMINE NEX⊺ HALTED Increments PC, and uses that number as an address.
+NOTE: The Examine function also fills the EA register with the value contained in the 5 leftmost data switches (XO-X4/5).
+This register is used when the Address Mode switch is set to MD or PHY.
+(For more detail see Console Section, Chapter II.)
+DOWN EXAMINE NEXT HALTED Increments PC, and uses that number as an address.
 Displays the contents of that address in data lights.
 Displays address of that location in address lights.
-DEP/ DP NEXT UP DEPOSIT HALTED Stores the value contained in the 16 rightmost data switches (0-15) into the location addressed by PC.
+DEP/ DP NEXT UP DEPOSIT HALTED Stores the value contained in the 16 rightmost data switches (X4/0-15) into the location addressed by PC.
 Displays new value of that location in data lights, and displays address of that location in the address lights.
-DOWN DEPOSIT NEXT HALTED Increments PC and uses that number as an address to store value contained in the 16 rightmost data switches (0-15).
+DOWN DEPOSIT NEXT HALTED Increments PC and uses that number as an address to store value contained in the 16 rightmost data switches (X4/0-15).
 Displays new value of that location in data lights, and displays address of that location in address lights.
 START/ CONT UP START HALTED Loads the contents of the 15 rightmost data switches into PC, and executes the instruction at that address.
 Normal execution continues from there.
 Displays the last contents of the memory bus in data lights, and displays the contents of the selected address bus in address lights.
+NOTE: The Start function also fills the EA register with the value contained in the 5 leftmost data Switches (X0-X4/0).
+This register is used when the Address Mode switch is set to MD or PHY.
+(For more detail see Console Section, Chapter II.)
 DOWN CONTINUE HALTED, FROZEN Initiates normal operation of the CPU from the current state of the machine.
 RESET/ STOP UP RESET RUNNING, FROZEN, HALTED Stops the CPU immediately, initiates the equivalent of an I/O Reset instruction, setting the Busy and Done flags of all peripherals to 0.
 Sets all status lights on the console, except Carry, to 0.
 The ROM address lights will display 0002_8 (the halt location).
 The contents of the data and address lights are undefined.
 NOTE: The PC is unchanged; however, the instruction addressed by the current PC value may not have completed execution.
 This is the only function switch that will halt the CPU in the middle of an instruction.
 DOWN STOP RUNNING Halts the CPU after the current instruction has been executed.
 Displays the address of the next instruction to be executed in address lights.
 Displays the last contents of the memory bus in data lights.
 The ROM address lights will show 0002_8 (the halt location).
-NOTE: Data channel requests will be honored after the halt, but interrupt requests will not be honored after the Stop function has been initiated.
-DEP AC/ EXAM AC UP DEPOSIT HALTED Loads the associated accumulator with the value contained in the 16 rightmost data switches (0-15).
-Displays the new contents of the AC in data lights.
-DOWN EXAMINE HALTED Displays the contents of the associated accumulator in data lights.
+NOTE: Data channel requests will be honored after the halt, and the BMC will continue to access memory.
+But interrupt requests will not be honored after the Stop function has been initiated.